 A few months ago, our good friend, talented crochet and knit designer Kristin Omdahl, released a fabulous book called The Finer Edge: Crocheted Trims, Motifs, & Borders.
 The book is published by Interweave/F+W Media at a list price of $22.95 for the paperback version.
-The book is currently (5/14/13) available on Amazon for $18.97 for the paperback version and $9.99 for the Kindle edition.
+The book is currently (5/14/13) available on Amazon.

 (The Amazon links go through Crochetville’s Amazon Associates link.
 Crochetville receives a small commission when you purchase through either, at no additional cost to you.
 Your support enables us to continue providing you with exceptional crochet content on our various internet channels.)